Guide

 Firestore stores data as documents in collections.
 It's flexible: you can add fields without migrations, nest data inside documents, and start writing data immediately without defining a schema.

 The trade-off is querying.
 Complex queries with multiple conditions, sorting, and filtering can be awkward.
 There are no joins.
 If you need data from two collections together, you're making multiple queries and combining them in your application code.
 For simple apps, this is fine.
-For complex data models, it becomes painful.
+For complex data models, it becomes painful fast.

 Authentication